 How is a cerebral abscess diagnosed?

 Your healthcare provider will ask about your symptoms.
-He or she may do a neurological
+They may do a neurological

 exam to look for changes in motor and sensory function, vision, coordination, and

 balance.
-He or she will also check your mental status and mood or behavior.
-You may
+Your provider will also check your mental status and mood or behavior.
+You

 MRI or CT scan of your head

 Blood tests to look for signs of germs and other signs of infection

 Tests of a sample from the abscess to determine the cause of your infection